chatwoot/docs/docs/self-hosted/instagram-app-review.md

 ![i.g-review-8](./img/instagram-review/i.g-data-handling.png)

-Complete app settings
+### Complete app settings

 ![i.g-app-settings](./img/instagram-review/i.g-app-settings.png)

+### Review instructions

-Provide the review instructions
+Provide the review instructions to the reviewer for the app review.

 ![i.g-review-instructions](./img/instagram-review/i.g-review-instructions.png)

+You can use the following template to provide the review instructions:

 1. Go to [DASHBOARD_URL](DASHBOARD_URL)
 2. Login with the following credentials, please ensure you paste these exact credentials without any extra spaces.